LIS

 3VAC5-50-90.
 Storage of alcoholic beverages generally; permits for storage; exception.

-A. Alcoholic beverages shall not be stored at any premises other than those described in the license, except upon a permit issued by the board.
+A. Alcoholic beverages shall not be stored at any premises other than those described in the license, except upon a permit issued by the Virginia Alcoholic Beverage Control Authority.

-1. The name of the person making the withdrawal who shall be the licensee or his duly authorized agent or servant;
+1. The name of the person making the withdrawal who shall be the licensee or the licensee's duly authorized agent;

 2. The amount withdrawn; and